-How to make an origami bat for Halloween
+How to make an origami bat: step by step instructions

-How to make an origami bat for Halloween
+How to make an origami bat: step by step instructions

 Learn how to fold this playful origami bat for kids with our step-by-step tutorial, including helpful pictures to guide you every step of the way.